 Can it Kill You?

 The key is to go to a doctor as soon as you suspect there might be a problem.
-The longer you wait to seek medical attention for suspected TSS, the greater the change of things like organ failure.
+The longer you wait to get help for suspected TSS, the greater the change of things like organ failure.

 The good news is that the majority of people who get TSS do recover from it within 7-10 days.
 The key is to seek prompt medical attention to prevent major damage to your organs.

 However, 3% of people who contract it will die from it.
 It can result in a range of other deadly problems including, liver kidney or heart failure if not treated.
 Some people also go into shock due to reduced blood flow through their body.